CodingLawyersClub/todo-instructions/README.md

 @action
 createToDo = flow(function* (toDo) { <-- rename this function to 'findToDos' to reflect what this function will be doing.
 We're no longer passing a parameter, so get rid of 'toDo'
-    const response = yield agent.ToDo.create(toDo); <-- call the new function on ToDo we created named 'find' and get rid of the passed parameter, 'toDo' as, again, we're no longer passing a parameter console.log("OUR CREATED TODO", response.toDo); <-- rename the log to 'OUR TODOS' to reflect what this method is returning, and change 'response.toDo' to 'response.toDos' because we're getting back an array of toDos rather than one
+    const response = yield agent.ToDo.create(toDo); <-- call the new function on ToDo we created named 'find' and get rid of the passed parameter, 'toDo' as, again, we're no longer passing a parameter console.log("OUR CREATED TODO", response.toDo); <-- rename the log to 'OUR FOUND TODOS' to reflect what this method is returning, and change 'response.toDo' to 'response.toDos' because we're getting back an array of toDos rather than one
 });
 ```